leestephens12/PayrollSystem/readme.md

-All related types and classes should be annotated using [jsdoc](https://jsdoc.app/).
+All related types and classes should be suffciently annotated using [jsdoc](https://jsdoc.app/).

 ## Contributing